jhc7ej/first_repository/test.md

          email_form = EmailForm()
          return render(request, 'theHaven/register.html', {'email_form': email_form})
 ```
 The first else statement checks whether the email was not found.
-The except statement checks whether the API call failed, and the 2nd else statement checked for valid form data.
+The except statement checks whether the API call failed (such as if the API service was temporarily down), and the 2nd else statement checked for valid form data.
 If any of these fails, the render() function renders our template again, passing in appropriate variables that correspond to why the error occurred.

 ### Final Code